xenial-io/Xenial.Blog/_drafts/2019-12-29-install-a-blazor-app-as-globaltool-and-service.md

 1. See all Firewall rules that are on that particular machines (with a given prefix, in this case `Xenial`)
 1. Allow developers to interact with this tool via an HTTP endpoint to add, list and delete firewall rules.

 You may ask your self, why do you want to do something like this?
 Isn't that a huge security flaw?
-Yes and no. It's not supposed to be exposed to the internet, it's an internal development tool to make UI-Tests easier.
+Yes and no. It's not supposed to be exposed to the internet, it's an internal development tool to make UI-Tests **easier**.
+It's protected at least by API-Key's so it's not totally blank and open by default.
 Why HTTP and a REST-API?
 In a modern world where we use *a lot* of different programming languages (C#, Java/Typescript, Java, etc.) I think it's the most accessible way possible.
 Sure you could do that same thing with named pipes for example.
 But I think this does not need to be *that* efficient.
 It should do it's job, and do that well.
 If you consider all the cross cutting concerns (logging, auth, etc.) I think `ASP.NET Core` does a great job for all sorts of services and applications.

 But why don't you just turn off the firewall?
 Nope, I'm not going to do that.
 (Especially in a UI-Test we want to be as close as possible to the end user scenario as possible)